 Hi fitness folks!
-Do you know the answer to the October strength & conditioning research review questions?
+Do you know the answer to the November S&C research review questions?
 If not, you ought to subscribe to our research review service.
-The review costs just $10 per month and is released on the first day of each month.
 To subscribe, just click on the button below and follow the instructions…

 Strength & Conditioning, Power and Hypertrophy

-- Can plyometrics be used to create a PAP effect for sprinting?
+- Can elastic resistance bands be used to create a PAP effect?

 Biomechanics & Motor Control

 - How does muscle activity differ between squats and split squats?

 - How does muscle activity differ between squats and weighted sled pushes?